 You can get a rectal temperature by gently inserting a thermometer into the rectum.
 You can use a standard thermometer like what you’d use to take your temperature by mouth, but you should never use the same thermometer in your mouth that you’ve used in your rectum.

 Instead, purchase two thermometers and label each one for how it’s used.
 You can also purchase a rectal thermometer with a small tip to use for a baby.
 It can reduce the risk of injuring your baby.

-A 2015 study found that a rectal temperature is more accurate than an oral or ear-based one.
+A found that a rectal temperature is more accurate than an oral or ear-based one.